sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - here b is ~~both~~ the least y-coordinate ~~and~~ based on the smallest x-coordinate
 - Well ordering principle is [not for real](https://people.eecs.berkeley.edu/~daw/teaching/cs70-s08/notes/n6.pdf) but for integer. its main idea is the **least** exists.
+- EXAMPLE 5
+  See [this](https://math.stackexchange.com/questions/499789/proof-of-division-algorithm-using-well-ordering-principle#comment10474315_499789) -> QA which means same.
 ### 5.3
 - [Well-formed formula](https://en.wikipedia.org/wiki/Well-formed_formula) is related with compiler.
 - structural induction is just one special "mathematical induction"